desync-labs/fathom-stablecoin-smart-contracts/README.md

 1) The DEXFactory is valid and that an XDC/USD pair exists within the DEXFactory.

 The default PriceOracle for DelayFathomOraclePriceFeed is set as DexPriceOracle since SlidingWindowDexOracle requires more involvement of PriceBot that will periodically keep feeding prices to SlidingWindowDexOracle.

-#### If you prefer to use PlugIn as the price feed, ensure that:

-0) The PluginPriceOracle contract's PluginInvokeOracle address (which corresponds to the key of PluginOracle in externalAddresses.json and used for initialization of PluginPriceOracle) is set up and has a price available

-In *scripts/migrations/priceFeed/1_initialize.js*
- script, I commented out the CentralizedOraclePriceFeed and PluginPriceOracle initialization.
-Uncomment the lines if needed.

-This doc does not contain details about PlugIn Oracle.

 #### Run the init script with below command